kamalbuilds/sonic-clout/docs/getting-started/connecting-wallet.md

 ---
-description: Learn how to connect your Solana wallet to SonicClout
+description: Learn how to connect your Sonic-compatible wallet to SonicClout
 ---

 # Connecting Your Wallet

-SonicClout is built on the Solana blockchain, requiring a compatible wallet to interact with the platform.
+SonicClout is built on the Sonic chain extension for Solana, requiring a Sonic-compatible wallet to interact with the platform.
 This guide explains how to connect different wallet types and troubleshoot common issues.

 ## Supported Wallets

-SonicClout supports multiple Solana wallets:
+SonicClout supports several Sonic-compatible wallets:

+- **Backpack** - Fully featured wallet with native Sonic support and xNFT compatibility
+- **OKX Web3 Wallet** - Multi-chain wallet with native Sonic integration
+- **Nightly Wallet** - Developer-friendly wallet with Sonic support
+- **Bybit Wallet** - Exchange-backed wallet supporting Sonic transactions

+Other Solana wallets may require additional configuration for Sonic compatibility:

-- **Phantom** - Most popular Solana wallet with browser extension and mobile app
+- **Phantom** - Popular Solana wallet with limited Sonic support
 - **Solflare** - Feature-rich wallet with hardware wallet support
-- **Backpack** - New multi-chain wallet with xNFT support
-- **Glow** - Mobile-first wallet with simple UX

 ## Connection Process

 ### Connect Using Browser Extension

-1. Install a supported wallet extension (Phantom, Solflare, etc.)
+1. Install a supported Sonic wallet extension (Backpack, OKX Web3, etc.)
 2. Create a new wallet or import an existing one
 3. Ensure you have SOL for transaction fees
+4. Make sure your wallet is configured to use the Sonic network
-4. Visit SonicClout and click "Connect Wallet" in the navigation bar
+5. Visit SonicClout and click "Connect Wallet" in the navigation bar
-5. Select your wallet from the available options
+6. Select your wallet from the available options
-6. Approve the connection request in your wallet popup
+7. Approve the connection request in your wallet popup

 ### Connect Using Mobile Wallet

-1. Install a supported mobile wallet app
+1. Install a supported mobile wallet app with Sonic compatibility
 2. Open SonicClout on your mobile browser
 3. Click "Connect Wallet" in the navigation bar
 4. Select your wallet app